Feyerabend/ABC80/README.md

 ### So what about the code?

-* First there is an introduction of how to play.
+* First there is an introduction on how to play.
 As a user you might also have to answer some questions
   1. Have you played before?
 If you have, we could skip some more info and choises.
   2. Please enter your name and the name of your oppent.